ozPop/learn.co-generated-blog/_posts/2016-07-08-Getting-to-know-Pry.md

 user to input expressions, which are then evaluated and displayed back to the user.
 The process is then repeated until program session is closed.(1)

-    REPL's serve many different programming languages however, they are in particular common with scripting languages.(1)
+    REPL's serve many different programming languages, however they are particularly common with scripting languages.(1)

 * IRB comes packaged with ruby.
 It is a native REPL that any ruby user has access to.
-It allows for rappid experimentation in real-time and is especially popular with new ruby developers.(2)
+It allows for rapid experimentation in real-time and is especially popular with new ruby developers.(2)

     ![Example or irb](http://i.imgur.com/u0dDdsz.png)

-* [Pry](http://pryrepl.org/) is an alternative to irb.
-It packs a number of exciting features that differentiate it from IRB and makes it a very useful tool for a ruby developer.
+* [Pry](http://pryrepl.org/) is an alternative to IRB.
+It packs a number of exciting features that differentiate it from IRB and make it a very useful tool for a ruby developer.

     Some of the key features are: